rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 * My Rails app does not need much JavaScript
 * I am a backend developer with limited knowledge of JavaScript ecosystem
 * I am not ready to invest time to understand webpack and Webpacker
-* It seems to complicated
+* It seems too complicated

 #### Why use both?